barbarer/py4e-int/_sources/functions/Exercises.rst

         result = square(n)
         print(result)

-.. mchoice:: functEx_6
+.. mchoice:: functEx_6_v2
     :practice: T
-    :answer_a: 25
+    :answer_a: 0
-    :answer_b: 5
+    :answer_b: 3
-    :answer_c: 125
+    :answer_c: 7
-    :answer_d: 10
+    :answer_d: 1
-    :correct: a
+    :correct: b
-    :feedback_a: Correct!
-The function "square" returns the square of its input (via a call of the "pow" function).
-    :feedback_b: Incorrect!
-This is the value of n, but result is equal to the return value of "square" with n as its input.
-Try again.
-    :feedback_c: Incorrect!
-Notice that "pow" is called from within "square" with a base (b) of 5 and a power (p) of two.
-Try again.
-    :feedback_d: Incorrect!
-Notice that "pow" is called from within "square" with a base (b) of 5 and a power (p) of two.
-Try again.
+    :feedback_a: This would be true if it was rem(3,3).
+The value 3 would go into 3 one time with 0 remainder.
+    :feedback_b: The value 7 goes into 3 zero times, so the remainder is 3.
+    :feedback_c: How many times does 7 go evenly into 3 and what is the remainder?
+    :feedback_d: This would be true if it was rem(7,3)

     Consider the following Python code.
-What does this function print?
+What does this code print?
-    Note that line numbers are included on the left.

     .. code-block:: python
         :linenos:

-        def pow(b, p):
-            y = b ** p
-            return y

-        def square(x):
+        def rem(a, b):
-            a = pow(x, 2)
-            return a
+            return a % b

-        n = 5
-        result = square(n)
-        print(result)
+        print(rem(3,7))

 .. mchoice:: functEx_7
     :practice: T